bentatum/tenk/README.md

 Generative art projects made simple.

+## Setup

+tenk cli uses `node-canvas` to render pngs.
+If you encounter errors upon installation, check if you have the required packages. https://github.com/Automattic/node-canvas#installation.

 ## Get Started

 Create a directory with a folder called `layers`.
 Each layer needs to be a folder with image files.
 `cd` to your project folder in your terminal and type `npx tenk`.
 Images are rendered to the `.tenk` folder next to `layers`.

 ### Layer Ordering